p2eengineering/kalp-studio-documentation/docs/Products/User Guide - For Kalp Studio Referral Program.md

 **Email Confirmation**

-After successfully submitting your request to join the Kalp Studio Referral Program, you will be notified of your approval via email.
+Once your request to join the Kalp Studio Referral Program is approved, you will be notified via email.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Referral/rf6.png)

 **Access Dashboard**